Youssouf M'Changama

-Youssouf Yacoub M'Changama (born 29 August 1990) is a professional footballer who plays as an attacking midfielder for Saudi club Al-Batin.
+Youssouf Yacoub M'Changama (born 29 August 1990) is a professional footballer who plays as an attacking midfielder for the Comoros national football team.
 Born in France, he plays for the Comoros national team.

+He is Comoros national team most capped player.

 Club career

 M'Changama joined Oldham Athletic on 5 March 2012.
 He made his Latics, and Football League, debut as a substitute against Yeovil Town five days later, on 10 March 2012, making him the first Comorian ever to play for the club.

 In the 2021–22 season with Guingamp, M'Changama was included in the UNFP Ligue 2 Team of the Year, and won the award for the best goal of the season.
 He ended the campaign with nine goals and fifteen assists to his name.
 On 16 June 2022, it was confirmed that M'Changama had signed a two-year contract, with an option for a further year, with newly-promoted Ligue 1 side Auxerre.

 On 10 September 2025, M'Changama joined Saudi FDL club Al-Batin.